 IDEA also helps with Employability Skills.
 Any skills that you are required to have in office environment, such as Project Management, Time Management and Health and Safety at Work can be found in our platform.

 The Key to Success is to Start BEFORE You're Ready!
 M. Forleo

 Welcome on Board!

-Examizy is an online test prep platform with it’s main office based in London, United Kingdom.
+Examizy is an online exam prep platform with it’s main office in London, United Kingdom.

-Examizy prepares students to sit exams such as IELTS, TOEFL, GMAT, GRE, SAT, ACT through video explanations and lessons.
+Examizy prepares students to sit exams such as IELTS, TOEFL, GMAT, GRE, SAT, ACT through video explanations and downloadable materials.